gumstix/cameras/Instructions-for-Caspa-Camera-and-Tiny-Caspa-Camera-on-Overo-COMs.md

 ```

 ## Camera Testing Scripts
+Please run the commands on the console, not host machine.
 Clone the repo for our Caspa camera source file, in there we have script `mt9v032_stream.sh`
 and `ov7692_stream.sh` that runs on the board, it will detect if `gstreamer` is installed or
 not, setup the pipelines and ask what IP address you want to stream to.
+To find the IP addresss to stream to, please run command ifconfig on the host machine.

 ```
 # Run the following if you have a Caspa camera connected